Please browse some of my work below. And do check back; the site is updated frequently.

 No More Fukushimas/Here Comes the Sun

-Exhibited at Taiwan International Art Quilt show, April 30 - May28, 2016 in Tainan City, Taiwan and at "Evolutions 2017" at the Rocky Mountain Quilt Museum, Golden, Colorado, 2017.
+Juried into Taiwan International Art Quilt show, April 30 - May28, 2016 in Tainan City, Taiwan and juried into "Evolutions 2017" at the Rocky Mountain Quilt Museum, Golden, Colorado, 2017.

-Exhibited "Strata" SAQA Regional show, juried by Yvonne Porcella, at several venues:
+Juried into "Strata" SAQA Regional show by juror Yvonne Porcella, exhibited at several venues:

 Herrington Gallery, Pleasanton, CA. 2015